TayMcQuaya/AudioBook-Organizer/documentation/Future_References/PAGE_LIFECYCLE_GUIDE.md

 # 📄 Page Lifecycle & Development Guide

-This document explains the page initialization and cleanup lifecycle, and provides a guide for adding new pages to the AudioBook Creator application.
+This document explains the page initialization and cleanup lifecycle, and provides a guide for adding new pages to the AudioBook Organizer application.

 ## Overview: The Init/Cleanup Lifecycle